Welcome to

 Please note the changes this week.

-9.30am Christ the King NB: One Mass only today
+9.30 Christ the King NB Only one Mass today

-9.30am St Mary’s NB: One Mass only today
+9.30am St John's NB Only one Mass today

 9.30am St Mary’s, followed by Reconciliation with Exposition: 10.30 to 11.30am